Indian finance minister wants caps on foreign investment relaxed

 Chidmabaram did not elaborate, but the government has previously said it plans to open up the pensions sector to foreign investors, and raise the investment limit in the insurance sector to 49 percent from 26 percent.

 Both steps need parliament's approval.
-It has also discussed other reforms such as raising the investment caps in the defence industry, and in the print and electronic media.
+It has also discussed other reforms such as raising the investment caps in the defense industry, and in the print and electronic media.

 Any such reforms are politically sensitive in India, due to fears that domestic companies could lose out and there will be less jobs.